Brooklyn Half Marathon runner collapses and dies after crossing finish line

 Participants were urged to know the signs of heat problems, drink enough fluids and respect their limits.

 “Heat and humidity increase the physical challenge of running, and health problems can occur when you push beyond what your body can handle.

-Do not aim for a personal best on a warm, sticky day, particularly if you are not used to such conditions,” read the guidelines.
+“Do not aim for a personal best on a warm, sticky day, particularly if you are not used to such conditions,” read the guidelines.

 Saturday’s death comes eight years after tragedy struck at the 2014 race, when a 31-year-old man collapsed at the finish line and died sometime after.